-- Supports unified policy framework to govern network behaviour; and
+- supports unified policy framework to govern network behaviour;

-- Provides UE policy, including Access Network Discovery and Selection Policy (ANDSP), UE Route Selection Policy (URSP), V2XP (Vehicle-to-Everything Policy) and ProSe Policy (ProSeP) via the AMF transparently to the UE;
+- provides UE policy, including Access Network Discovery and Selection Policy (ANDSP), UE Route Selection Policy (URSP), V2XP (Vehicle-to-Everything Policy) and/or 5G ProSe Policy (ProSeP), via the AMF transparently to the UE;

-- Provides policy control request triggers to the AMF; and
+- provides policy control request trigger(s) to the AMF; and

 NOTE 1: The PCF invokes the Namf_Communication service specified in 3GPP TS 29.518 [14] to provide the UE Policy.

-- Provides N2 PC5 policy, containing the PC5 QoS parameters used by NG-RAN for V2X communications and/or 5G ProSe via the AMF to the NG-RAN.
+- provides N2 PC5 policy, containing the PC5 QoS parameters used by NG-RAN for V2X communications and/or 5G ProSe via the AMF to the NG-RAN.

 For roaming scenarios, the Visited Policy Control Function (V-PCF):

-- Provides policy control request triggers to the AMF;
+- provides policy control request trigger(s) to the AMF;

-- Provides the ANDSP of the VPLMN via the AMF transparently to the UE;
+- provides the ANDSP of the VPLMN via the AMF transparently to the UE;

-- Forwards the ANDSP, URSP, V2XP and ProSeP received from the H-PCF via the AMF to the UE.
+- forwards the ANDSP, URSP, V2XP and/or ProSeP received from the H-PCF via the AMF to the UE; and

 NOTE 3: The V-PCF invokes the Namf_Communication service specified in 3GPP TS 29.518 [14] to provide the UE Policy.

-- Forwards the N2 PC5 policy received from the H-PCF via the AMF to the NG-RAN.
+- forwards the N2 PC5 policy (e.g. for V2X communications, for 5G ProSe) received from the H-PCF via the AMF to the NG-RAN.